 This page should be cited as:

-Department of Environment and Science, Queensland (2021) Shorebirds, WetlandInfo website, accessed 13 April 2023.
-Available at: https://wetlandinfo.des.qld.gov.au/wetlands/ecology/components/fauna/birds/shore-bird/
+Department of Environment, Science and Innovation, Queensland (2021) Shorebirds, WetlandInfo website, accessed 1 February 2024.
+Available at: https://wetlandinfo.des.qld.gov.au/wetlands/ecology/components/biota/fauna/fauna-taxon/birds/shore-bird/